Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 One convenient place to make your purchase is REI Co-op.

-But there are many reasons to make your outdoor gear purchases via REI.
+Update: This is no longer true.
+But there are many reasons to make your outdoor gear purchases and travel plans via REI.

 You can also purchase the pass directly from the National Park Service.